laurens94/vue-timeline-chart/docs/guide/timestamps-and-scale.md

 ## Scales

-The interval between the timestamps and which unit of time is being used, is internally called a `scale`.
+The interval between the timestamps and which unit of time is being used, is internally called a _scale_.

-By default, the timestamps will snap to the following scales:
+By default, the timestamps will snap to the scales below.

+The `scales` prop allows you to overwrite them.

 <<< ../../src/composables/useScale.ts#default-scales

 ::: warning IMPORTANT
-The calculation for steps is done by taking the timestamp and doing a modulo operation with the unit.
+The calculation for steps is done by taking the timestamp and doing a modulo operation with the unit in milliseconds.

 The time values (`ms`, `seconds`, `minutes`, `hours`, `years`) are evenly distributed and easy to do calculations with, so here the steps property is intuitive.